shareresearchteam/OverTrack/README.md

 # OverTrack
-This tool is used to track regions-of-interest (ROI) from a single overhead camera by drawing bounding boxes and publish those locations in real time over a Robot-Operating-System (ROS) network.
+This tool is used to track regions-of-interest (ROI) from a single overhead camera by drawing bounding boxes and publishing those locations in real time using a Robot-Operating-System (ROS) network.
 In some versions of this package, a single arUco marker can be tracked automatically in addition to the bounding boxes.

-**ROITrackerFullFrames** - This file is the original and simplest version of the tracker.
+**ROITrackerFullFrames** - This file will run the tracker with either a video or in real-time with no ROS setup.
 **ROITrackerFullFramesLegacy** - This file is the same as the original tracker but incorporates the legacy versions of the OpenCV MultiTracker tool for use with certain versions of Python3 and OpenCV.
-**ROITrackerFullFramesArUco** - This file incorporates tracking one aruco marker automatically.
-The marker would typically be placed on the robot.
 **ROITrackerFullFramesArUcoROS** - This file can be used with versions of ROS that are older than Noetic.
 **ROITrackerFullFramesArUcoROSLegacy** - This file is the same as the ROS file but incorporates the legacy versions of the OpenCV MultiTracker tool for use with certain versions of Python3 and OpenCV.
 This version is most compatible with ROS Noetic.
-**ROITrackerThreadedFrames** is the same as FullFrames, but it processes the video in a separate thread to increase speed.
-This has not been tested with ROS
-**ROITrackerFullFramesFrame** - This file runs the video frame by frame if more accuracy is needed and time is not a factor.

 # Compatibility
-This tool has been successfully tested on Linux (Ubuntu) and Windows machines.
+This tool has been successfully tested on Linux (Ubuntu), Mac OS X Maverick, and Windows 10 and 11 machines.

-For Linux machines, this has been successfully tested on Ubuntu 18.04 and 20.04.
-For Windows, this has been successfully tested on Windows 10.
+For Linux machines, this has been successfully tested on Ubuntu 16.04, 18.04, and 20.04.
-This tool has been successfully tested on ROS versions Melodic and Noetic.
-For ROS Noetic, the legacy tracker must be used to work with Python 3.
+This tool has been successfully tested on ROS versions Kinetic, Melodic, and Noetic.
+For ROS Noetic, the legacy tracker must be used to work with Python3.

-# Installation
+# Linux Installation

 1. Install Dependencies:
 ```